gbdrummer/symbiocss/01_html.md

 </section>
 ```

-Now, when we look at this HTML we understand that we have a blog, which is a section of a larger document, and that blog contains articles, each of which has a heading and a summary paragraph.
+Now, when we look at this HTML we understand that we have a blog, which is a section of a larger document, and it contains articles, each of which has a heading and a summary paragraph.
 That's all we need to know!

 **Important Notes:**